Gravitational instantons with quadratic volume growth: Introduction

 \subsection{ALG gravitational instantons}

-For background of analysis on ALG spaces, related classification results, and relations to moduli spaces of monopoles and Higgs bundles, we refer the readers to \cite{BB, BM, CCIII, CherkisKapustinALG, FMSW, Hein, HHM, Mazzeo} and also the references therein.
+For background of analysis on ALG spaces, related classification results, and relations to moduli spaces of monopoles and Higgs bundles, we refer the reader to \cite{BB, BM, CCIII, CherkisKapustinALG, FMSW, Hein, HHM, Mazzeo} and also the references therein.

 In Definition~\ref{d:ALG-model} below, we will define the standard ALG model space

 for parameters $L, R \in \RR_+$, $\beta \in \big\{\frac12, \frac16, \frac56, \frac14, \frac34, \frac13, \frac23\}$, and $\tau \in \mathbb{H}$, where $\mathbb{H} \subset \CC$ is the upper half-space.
 Except for the case that $\beta = 1/2$, the parameter $\tau$ is determined by $\beta$; see Table~\ref{ALGtable}.
 Here we just note that $\cC_{\beta,\tau,L}(R)$ is diffeomorphic to $(R, \infty) \times N_{\beta}^3$, where $N^3_{\beta}$ is a flat $3$-manifold which is a torus bundle over a circle, and the metric $g^{\cC}$ is a flat metric; the explicit formulas are given in Subsection~\ref{ss:ALGmodel}.
 We let $r$ denote the coordinate on $(R, \infty)$.